harel-coffee/CongIdentification-auto/README.md

 # CongIdentification

-This is the Github assets folder for the paper entitled "What Constitute a Configuration System?
+This is the Github assets folder for the paper entitled "What Constitutes a Configuration System?
 An Empirical Study on OpenStack Projects".

 In this repository, we provide: